Livestock, Livelihoods and Health

 Dates: 2014 – 2018

-Livestock, Livelihoods and Health is an interdisciplinary research programme exploring diseases that can be transmitted from wild or domesticated animals to people (zoonoses).
+Livestock, Livelihoods and Health was an interdisciplinary research programme exploring diseases that can be transmitted from wild or domesticated animals to people (zoonoses).
 These diseases, as well as affecting the health of people and animals, can damage development prospects and add to the poverty burden of developing countries.

 • The social, environmental and economic factors causing three zoonotic diseases (brucellosis, Q fever and Rift Valley fever) in livestock and people.